We were grievers

 The raven, Hugo rather, ruffled his feathers and nipped at the boys fingers to draw him back into this world and out of the one he had immersed himself in.
 “Oh, my name is Rob and don’t ever call me anything different,” he smirked and then turned a little when other noises awoke the forest.
 There were giggles and calls and other things associated with social interactions.

 Gwen had never been a social butterfly herself, always keeping to a few close friends but never in the spotlight.
-She was smart she knew, and some would call her beautiful but she would deny it profusely, she had potential but never acted.
+She was smart she knew, and some would call her beautiful but she would deny it profusely, she had potential but never acted upon it.

 “Rob, Rob, have you found the raven you lazy snob?”
 A male voice shouted and he and his crew laughed at the poor rhyme.